FuryanRasta/wars/README.md

 **Note**: Requires [Go 1.13+](https://golang.org/dl/)

-This repository is set up as a Cosmos SDK application and contains the Bonds module under `./x/bonds/`.
+This repository is set up as a Cosmos SDK application and contains the Wars module under `./x/wars/`.

 To build and run the application: